-In this article, we will discuss the peripheral nervous system, its divisions and its functions.
+In this article, we will discuss the peripheral nervous system, its divisions, and its functions.

-The enteric nervous system is sometimes classified as a separate component of the autonomic nervous system and is sometimes even considered a third independent branch of the PNS.
+The enteric nervous system is classified as a separate component of the autonomic nervous system and is sometimes even considered a third independent branch of the PNS.

 Sympathetic and Parasympathetic Nervous Systems

 The preganglionic neurones use acetylcholine as a neurotransmitter while the postganglionic neurones use noradrenaline.
-The exception this this rule is the innervation of the sweat glands and chromaffin cells of the adrenal medulla, which are cholinergic as they use acetylcholine as a neurotransmitter.
+The exception to this rule is the innervation of the sweat glands and chromaffin cells of the adrenal medulla, which are cholinergic as they use acetylcholine as a neurotransmitter.

-Summary of SNS and PNS
+Summary of SNS and PSNS

 |Feature||Sympathetic NS||Parasympathetic NS|

 |Postganglionic neurotransmitter||Noradrenaline (NA, adrenergic) in most cases||Acetylcholine (Ach, cholinergic)|

 This subdivision of PNS is embedded within the lining of the gastrointestinal (GI) tract so it can directly control the functions of the GI tract.
 It consists of two plexuses:

 - Myenteric (Auerbach’s) plexus: